mmistakes/minimal-mistakes/_posts/2023-04-15-cater-empower-and-support-collaboration-in-product-design.md

 For instance, I allow calendar invite recipients to make modifications, saving everyone time.
 Has this power been abused?
 No. This convenience enables rescheduling without consulting me.

 # 🔧 3.
-Support error prevention and recovery
+Support error prevention

-Ensure users can effortlessly identify errors (e.g., send emails/SMS confirmations for significant operations), and maintain a log of all changes made in the system.
+Ensure users can effortlessly identify errors (e.g., send emails/SMS confirmations for significant operations), and maintain a history of all changes made.
+A chronological history of changes made should be front and center, or easy to find.
 Inform users about who made each change and when.
-Support error correction with "undo" and "revert" options.
+Support recovery with "undo" and "revert" (to a previous state in history) options.

 For example, in product management software, I'd like to see ticket reassignments history but I don't want to receive email notifications for each change.
 However, when a team member is added or removed from a project, I prefer to be notified.

 ---